 If I had to name just one thing for you to become a better player on grass, it would be this: Stay low and bend your knees A LOT more than usual.

 Hard Courts – Fast-Paced Tennis Surface

 Did you know that the US Open used to be played on clay courts?
 Much like the Australian Open who was played on grass until 1988, the US Open became a hard court tournament in 1978.

-Neither fast or slow, this intermediary surface presents very few disadvantages.
+Neither fast nor slow, this intermediary surface presents very few disadvantages.
 The main one resides in the fact that it’s a very demanding surface for player’s articulations.
-Many players do get injured indeed during the hard season.
+Many players do get injured playing on hard courts.
 These injuries are caused by the lack of flexibility and softness of this surface.

 Between grass and clay in terms of speed, hard courts come in different types.
-The material used in the construction of courts in the United States is called Decoturf and is usually green or blue.
-Meanwhile, in Australia, they use a material called Plexicushion which is a bit slower.
+The material used in the construction of hard courts in the United States is called Decoturf and is usually green or blue.
+Meanwhile, in Australia, they use a material called Plexicushion, which is a bit slower.